whowechina/geki_pico/README.md

   11. Now it's the perfect chance to adjust the lever resistance.
 Slowly and gently turn the M2 screws to adjust the tension on the sliding surface.
 You may need to turn all the screws evenly.
   12. Put the support part on the bottom part, then put the top part on the support part.
   13. Align these parts and use M3\*20mm screws to fix them together.
 You may need to carefully adjust the position of the ToF sensors so the IR cover (or the tiny sensor chip) fit into the windows on the support part.
-  14. Finally screw the lever handle into the lever shaft.
+  14. Finally screw the lever handle into the lever rotator.
     <img src="doc/finally_done.jpg" width="80%">

 ### Firmware